 - Provide expert consultation to Safe Horizon staff and members of the MDT with regard to CAC best practices, including, but not limited to, forensic interviewing, extended forensic interviewing, client-engagement, the Child & Family Traumatic Stress Intervention and client-centered practices.

 - Model effective collaboration, conflict-resolution and problem-solving skills to the MDT.

 - Manage the schedule of clinical staff and ensure there is adequate coverage.

 - Develop and maintain effective relationships with community mental health providers and other community-based organizations to ensure appropriate mental health treatment and victim support & advocacy referral services are available for CAC child victims and impacted family members when needed;

-- Assume primary responsibility for planning, coordinating and facilitating regularly scheduled Case Review meetings in coordination with the Bronx CAC Senior Director with participation from all partners of the MDT;
+- Assume primary responsibility for planning, coordinating and facilitating regularly scheduled Case Review meetings in coordination with the Manhattan CAC Senior Director with participation from all partners of the MDT;

 - When necessary, assist in conducting forensic interviews, extended forensic interviews and/or CFTSI sessions;